erikssod/CXpipeline/modules/README.md

 * user_headings_x - If you are using your own headings, type the name of the column which has your temperature data in it
 * user_headings_y - If you are using your own headings, type the name of all columns which have your cell data in it
 * data_file_name - If you are using your own data, you will need to change this to the name of your '.csv' file.
 If you are using the full pipeline, use the default 'CIF_Parameters.csv'
+* temps_already_in_cifs - If your temperature values are already in the cif files, set this parameter to 'yes', otherwise, set as 'no' (if being used as a part of the pipeline, the system will automatically set this to 'no')

 **conf.yaml parameters used by the system only:**

 * current_results_path - The path to the current results folder, as it makes a new mini-folder each time the code is run to keep results separate
 * results_path - The path to the overall results folder (where the temperature data is kept)